WojtekKamilowski/CI_PP5_HSBS/README.md

 # HiStory Book Store

 (Developer: Kamil Wojciechowski)

 ![Mockup image](docs/responsive.png)

+*to open links in new tab: right click+Open link in new tab

 [LIVE WEBPAGE](https://hi-story-book-store-5899052efb65.herokuapp.com/)

 ## About

 HiStory Book Store - 5th Portfolio Project for Diploma in Full Stack Software Development with Code Institute.
 E-commerce history book store website built using Django.
-Store specialized selling history books where passionates & proffessionals can find their next HiStory to read.
+Store specialized selling history books where passionates & professionals can find their next HiStory to read.

 ## Table of Contents